hartrock/Inspector/README.md

 ## Some properties of Inspector

-- synchronous communication of GUI with Inspector webservice
+- synchronous communication of GUI with Inspector webservice;
-- navigation by mouse and keyboard
+- navigation by mouse and keyboard;
-- jump directly to symbols by using hashes/anchors (e.g. http://localhost:8080/#MAIN:MAIN refers to MAIN context symbol)
+- jump directly to symbols by using hashes/anchors (e.g. http://localhost:8080/#MAIN:MAIN refers to MAIN context symbol);
-- context folders structuring symbol space
+- context folders structuring symbol space;
 - additional folders by double-clicking onto a symbol evaluating to some structure *containing* symbols: like lambdas, macros and lists (this is for getting *related* symbols together into their own folder).